Mac Fisheries: Closure

-Mac Markets' failed roll out and confused high street marketing between the two chains, resulted in the other supermarket brands expanded far more quickly, resulting in their lower prices and higher profits.
+Mac Markets' competed with other supermarket brands which were expanding far more quickly, resulting in their lower prices and higher profits.
 The result was that, by 1973, while Mac Fisheries Group had a turnover of £50million, its margins were smaller.
-Secondly, the development of out of town retail parks with another change of estate footprint required new investment was made in the business, something which Unilever was by now reluctant to do as it had to absorb consistent losses from the chain.
+Secondly, the development of out of town retail parks with another change of estate footprint required new investment in the business, something which Unilever was by now reluctant to do as it was supply the competition as well as being a retailer.

 The result was a cost-cutting period in 1975, resulting in loss-making store closures and staff reductions, particularly at the group's headquarters in Bracknell, Berkshire.
-Further, the annual staff conference was downgraded from this point from a top London hotel to a series of regional town meetings.

 In April 1979, the Food Centres were sold to International Stores, while the residual wet fish shops were simply closed down within the following three months.